Travel guide to Val d’Orcia, the iconic part of Tuscany with rolling hills, cypress trees and some of Italy’s most beautiful hilltop villages.

-Pienza is a lovely small town in Val d’Orcia, famous for being UNESCO World Heritage site as well as a great producer of a special type of cheese: pecorino di Pienza!
+Pienza is a lovely small town in Val d’Orcia, famous for being a UNESCO World Heritage site and a great producer of a special type of cheese: pecorino di Pienza!

-Pienza is beautiful and it has an interesting history worth knowing.
+Pienza is beautiful and it has a fascinating history.

 Pienza is the place where Enea Silvio Piccolomini, Pope Pius II, was born and during his pontificate, he decided to redesign the city to transform it into the ‘ideal city according to Humanist standards’.

-To achieve this result, he has artists of the caliber of Leon Battista Alberti working on the new city layout and the result is indeed wonderful.
+To achieve this result, he had artists of the caliber of Leon Battista Alberti working on the new city layout; the result is indeed remarkable.

-The town has a delightful historical center with small alleys with houses in the typical local stone, decorated with manicures flower pots, climbers and pretty balconies.
+The town has a delightful historical center with small alleys with houses in the typical local stone, decorated with manicured flower pots, climbers and pretty balconies.

 Restaurants and artisan shops are everywhere and the roads are filled by the tempting smells of pecorino di Pienza (cheese) sold in many local delis and handmade soaps, also typical of this area.

 Not to be missed in Pienza are: